juniorsundarCasual/TGT/vault/volume-5.chapter-399.md

 "Disappointing," the Emperor evoked before turning and leaving just as quickly as he came.

 And thus, Shuri entered the world with a purpose.
 He was supposed to be the instrument of his mother's revenge against his father.
 To achieve said purpose, he had to live as a she to avoid becoming a valuable target.
+Shuri had to live a duplicitous life from birth.
+The duplicity ran so deep that for someone who never forgets it became their new reality - it became Shuri's reality.
+Internally, she started to identify as how she appeared externally - a girl.

+This spawned a conflict inside Shuri.
+She was a boy through birth - biologically.
+However, she did not feel comfort in knowing that fact.
+At night, when she didn't have to wear the pendant that turned her into a female, she still kept it on.
+She tried it once, but it felt sickening and induced so much anxiety that she couldn't sleep at all.

+She was a girl, not a boy.
+But her body was that of a boy's.
+Her appearance was all just an illusion.

+All of Shuri's sisters, the Princesses, would wear men's clothing and sneak out of the Palace for a fun city trip.
+But Shuri could never do that.
+Just the thought of wearing male clothes evoked a heavy sense of discomfort.